 Your surgeon uses a computer-guided excimer laser to reshape the cornea.
 Laser treatment lasts for 10 to 90 seconds.

 The flap is put back into place.
 The corneal tissue sticks to itself while it heals.

 After treatment, your vision will start to get better right away.
 It should become stable in 1 to 3 months.

 Serious haze after surgery unlikely

 Risk of blurred or distorted vision

-Possible temporary or permanent dry eye
+Possible short-term (temporary) or long-lasting (permanent) dry eye

 Risk of night vision problems, such as halos, glare, or starbursts